The $v^{1/3}_{3}/v^{1/2}_{2}$ ratio in PbAu collisions at $\sqrt{s_{\mathrm{NN}}} = $ 17.3 GeV: a hint of a hydrodynamic behavior: Introduction

 The $v_2$ magnitudes measured at the Super Proton Synchrotron (SPS) energy, $\sqrt{s_{\mathrm{NN}}}=17.3$~GeV, are significantly lower than those measured at the top RHIC and LHC energies.
 Except for the most central collisions~\cite{CERES:2012hbp}, the transverse momentum flow data $v_2(p_{\rm T})$ at SPS~\cite{NA49:2003njx,CERESNA45:2003pat,WA98:2004dfx}, although very similar in shape to the RHIC and LHC data, are below predictions of ideal hydrodynamics~\cite{Huovinen:2001cy}.
 The inability of the ideal hydrodynamics to describe the elliptic flow at the top SPS energy has been ascribed to insufficient number densities at very early collision stages~\cite{Heinz:2004et} and strong dissipative effects at the late hadronic stages~\cite{Gyulassy:2004zy,Hirano:2005xf,Teaney:2003kp,Niemi:2011ix}.
 The flow measurements have been also performed within the Beam Energy Scan (BES) program at the RHIC from the top incident energy of $\sqrt{s_{\mathrm{NN}}}=200$~GeV down up to the $\sqrt{s_{\mathrm{NN}}}=7.7$~GeV~\cite{STAR:2016ydv,STAR:2015rxv}.
 Also, at the RHIC have been measured various correlations between the Fourier $v_{n}$ harmonics, among them the ratio $v_{4}/v^{2}_{2}$ as a function of $p_{\rm T}$ and centrality~\cite{STAR:2004jwm,PHENIX:2010tme}.

 In this paper, we present the first result of negative pions $v^{1/3}_{3}/v^{1/2}_{2}$ ratio as a function of transverse momentum in PbAu collisions at the SPS at a nucleon-nucleon center-of-mass energy of $\sqrt{s_{\mathrm{NN}}} = $ 17.3~GeV.
-The analysis is based on previously published $v_{2}$ and $v_{3}$ data~\cite{CERES:2012hbp,CERESNA45:2016rra}, where the $v_{2}$ data have been rebinned.
+The ana\-lysis is based on previously published $v_{2}$ and $v_{3}$ data~\cite{CERES:2012hbp,CERESNA45:2016rra}, where the $v_{2}$ data have been rebinned.
+This reanalysis of the data provides a novel way of highlighting similarities with the flow phenomena seen at RHIC and LHC.
+The obtained results reveal, independently of the hydrodynamic models, a new interpretation of the SPS data which indicates hydrodynamic behavior of the system formed in PbAu collisions already at top SPS energy.
 The results are compared with the ATLAS and the ALICE measurements and show a very similar behavior.
-The results are also compared with predictions from the Simulating Many Accelerated Strongly-interacting Hadrons (SMASH)~\cite{SMASH:2016zqf,Karpenko:2015xea}, a new hadron transport approach in heavy-ion collisions, combined with the vHLLE 3+1D viscous hydrosolver~\cite{Karpenko:2013wva} that simulates the QGP expansion.
+The results are also compared with predictions from a hybrid model~\cite{Karpenko:2015xea} consisting of SMASH (Simulating Many Accelerated Strongly-interacting Handrons)~\cite{SMASH:2016zqf}, a hadron transport approach suitable for modelling heavy-ion collisions, combined with the vHLLE 3+1D viscous hydrosolver~\cite{Karpenko:2013wva} that simulates the QGP expansion, as well as with predictions from the SMASH model applied alone.
 The paper is organized as follows.
 Some details concerning the experiment and the data sample are given in section~\ref{experiment}.
 The data analysis and the obtained results are presented in section~\ref{results}.
 A short summary is given in section~\ref{summary}.